nxtzero/godot_2d_course_projects/README.md

 # Complete Godot 2D: Develop Your Own 2D Games Using Godot 4

-This is my version of the projects following the course.
+This is my version of the projects, following the course.

 ## Installation